rbcavanaugh/flex.poster/README.md

-But really, making a poster with [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) is relatively straightforward: writing the rmarkdown code, checking the sizing formatting, taking screen shot.
+But really, making a poster with [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) is relatively straightforward: write the rmarkdown code, check the sizing formatting, take the screenshot.
 More time on content, less time on formatting the padding between text boxes on powerpoint.
 I did this to save time for my future self and automated it.

 <center>